microsoft/ICSE2019/README.md

 ### Setup steps - Automated ML
 * Clone the [Machine Learning Notebooks repo](https://github.com/Azure/MachineLearningNotebooks).
 * Open a shell or command prompt window, go to `/how-to-use-azureml/automated-machine-learning` and execute the `automl_setup` script appropriate for your platform (Win, Linux, Mac).
 Many packages will be installed (10 minutes on good network).
 * A browser window with Jupyter will open.
+Ctrl+C the ipykernel in the terminal.
-You might need to re-start jupyter in the root directory of the repo.
+* Re-start jupyter in the root directory of the repo (two folders up) with `jupyter notebook`
-* Execute the setup notebook [configuration.ipynb](https://github.com/Azure/MachineLearningNotebooks/blob/master/configuration.ipynb).
+* Open the setup notebook [configuration.ipynb](https://github.com/Azure/MachineLearningNotebooks/blob/master/configuration.ipynb).
+* Make sure to use the `azure_automl` kernel.
+* Transfer your subscription information and resource group name into the second code cell of the notebook.
+* Run cells according to instructions.

 ## Reinforcement Learning

+This will be a slide presentation.

 ### Contributing